This version: June 10 2025 09:47

 • Create yet another post entitled ‘Getting started’.

-• Describe problems registering with Github
+• Describe any problems registering with Github

 • How could the instructions be improved to make the process easier?